As much as 90% of online businesses shut down within first several months of operation.

 Among the reasons for their failure is the lack of a business plan and the inability to understand the basics of online success.

-Having a clearly defined strategy when creating a business website plays an essential role in making the website effective in generating business.
+Having a clearly defined web design and development strategy when plays an essential role in turning your website into a business-generating platform.

 What Is A Website Design Checklist?

 A website design checklist is a document that helps web designers and web design companies keep track of the website design process, throughout each stage.

 Specifically, these checklists help them stay on top of things like coding, programming, testing, designing prototypes and dealing with client requirements.

 The web design checklist covers critical areas of the process such as usability, adherence to standards, content, accessibility and more.

 Using a web design checklist is important to make sure that your team doesn’t miss any deadlines and that each part of the project gets done efficiently, without overlooking any aspects.

 During the web design process, there is a lot to keep track of and a website design checklist helps streamline the design and development phase.